 (2) Where did the systemic risk and credit crisis come from that forced the taxpayer bailout?

 -Much of it came from the repurchase market.
 I wish more of us had understood how the credit markets work.

 (3) What’s been done to corral the repurchase market?

 -Very little.
 I wish more of us were writing about that.

 How many of you have reported on the repo market lately?

 –At repo’s peak in early 2008, daily outstanding repo loans in the U.S. totaled $6 trillion to $10 trillion.
 It was one of the biggest financial markets in the world.
 We need to be tracking repo volumes.

-–JP Morgan Chase is the bank most at risk in the repo market.
+–JP Morgan Chase is the bank most responsible for systemic risk in the global financial markets.
 We need to be writing about the systemic risk centered at 270 Park Avenue, New York.
-(Update June 23, 2017: JP Morgan Chase is giving up its role as one of the nation’s two clearing banks for the tri-party market.
-The other is Bank of New York Mellon.)

 –Nationwide, many banks, businesses, states, municipalities, pension plans, money market funds and large investors borrow and lend on the repo market.
 We need to understand why this matters, cover it and be sure to mention it in earnings reports.